mlakkadshaw/mlakkadshaw.github.com/_posts/2013-10-7-share_your_screen_(not_tab)_using_chromecast.md

 ---
-title: Share your screen (not tab) using Chromecast
+title: Share your entire screen using Chromecast
 layout: post
 ---